ttapers/docs/markdown/reference/cloud/python-sdk.md

 * `cellular-ms2131` -- Cellular interface with the Huawei MS2131 modem.
 * `cellular-e303` -- Cellular interface with the Huawei E303 modem.
-* `cellular-iota` -- Cellular interface with the iota modem.
 * '' -- Empty string for network agnostic (non-network) mode.

 **Example:**